 Light from the Andromeda Galaxy reaches us after traveling for 2.5 million years.
 This Galaxy is a spiral galaxy like our own Milky Way, but larger.
 It contains roughly a trillion stars or about three times as many as in the Milky Way.
-Almost all of the stars you see in this photograph as pinpoints of light are stars in the Milky Way, a few tens of thousands of light years away.
+Almost all of the stars you see in this photograph as pinpoints of light are stars in the Milky Way.
+A few are tens of thousands of light-years away.
 The stars in the Andromeda Galaxy are so far away that their light appears to merge as fuzzy regions of brightness in this photo.
-Other telescopes can make out individual stars in the Andromeda Galaxy.
+Larger telescopes can make out individual stars in the Andromeda Galaxy.

 This image was created as a mosaic of three overlapping images.
 Exposures were taken through four filters: Clear, Red, Green and Blue using an SBIG ST-8XME camera attached to a Takahashi FSQ-106 refractor telescope at f/5 over the course of two nights: October 18 and 25, 2008.
 Total accumulated exposure times were: Clear (3.75 min), Red (4.2 min), Green (4.2 min), Blue (6.7 min).